100+ YEARS OF THE GREAT ITALIAN MOVIEMAKERS

-I had the pleasure of speaking with Carlo Verdone a few years ago at the Open Roads: New Italian Cinema film festival in New York City.
+I had the pleasure of speaking with Carlo Verdone many moons ago at the Open Roads: New Italian Cinema film series in New York City.
 I found him to be gracious with a clear passion for cinema and melancholic affection for the great masters who impacted his career.

 How has your work evolved during your career as a filmmaker?

 I’ve changed very much since the beginning of my career as a filmmaker.
 My first films were like explosions of acting, like sole acts.
 I gave a lot of focus especially to dialect, my Roman dialect.
 In moving forward, I decided to give less importance to this Roman dialect and more importance to something national and international.
 I directed the film Maledetto il giorno che ti ho incontrato (Damned the Day I Met You) in the Chech Republic, and I shot Sono pazzo di Iris Blond (I’m Crazy For the Iris Blond), with Claudia Gerini in Belgium.
 I decided to go outside my country and I tried to de-provincialize my films as much as I could.

 You’ve been called this generation's Alberto Sordi.
 How do you feel about that?